aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/psd-conversion/cmyk-psd-to-cmyk-tiff/_index.md

 Visit the [Aspose.PSD Forum](https://forum.aspose.com/c/psd/34) for community support and discussions.

 ### Do I need a temporary license for testing?
-Yes, you can obtain a temporary license for testing from [here](https://purchase.aspose.com/temporary-license/).
+Yes, you can obtain a temporary license for testing from [Aspose temporary license request page](https://purchase.aspose.com/temporary-license/).

 ### What are the key advantages of using Aspose.PSD for Java?
 Aspose.PSD provides a rich set of features, including high‑fidelity rendering, manipulation of layers, and support for various image formats.